adsric/devtools/README.md

-# Jekyll Scaffolding Workflow (WIP)
+# Scaffolding Workflow (WIP)

 ## My tools and workflow for building fast and accessible cross-device web applications

-Jekyll Scaffolding is a set of tools that combine to form the workflow I use on projects.
+Scaffolding is a set of tools that combine to form the workflow I use on projects.
 This workflow is designed to help deliver modern web experiences that are accessible to the widest range of devices possible.